This 1 Industrial Products Stock Could Beat Earnings: Why It Should Be on Your Radar

 The Zacks Earnings ESP, Explained

-The final step today is to look at a stock that meets our ESP qualifications.
-Emerson Electric (
+Now that we understand what the ESP is and how beneficial it can be, let's dive into a stock that currently fits the bill.
+Parker-Hannifin (

-EMR Quick Quote EMR - Free Report) earns a #3 (Hold) 19 days from its next quarterly earnings release on May 5, 2021, and its Most Accurate Estimate comes in at $0.93 a share.
+PH Quick Quote PH - Free Report) earns a #3 (Hold) right now and its Most Accurate Estimate sits at $3.79 a share, just nine days from its upcoming earnings release on April 29, 2021.

-EMR has an Earnings ESP figure of 3.62%, which, as explained above, is calculated by taking the percentage difference between the $0.93 Most Accurate Estimate and the Zacks Consensus Estimate of $0.90.
-Emerson Electric is one of just a large database of stocks with positive ESPs.
-These stocks can be filtered by ESP, Zacks Rank, % Surprise (Last Qtr.), and Reporting date.
+By taking the percentage difference between the $3.79 Most Accurate Estimate and the $3.75 Zacks Consensus Estimate, Parker-Hannifin has an Earnings ESP of 1.04%.
+Investors should also know that PH is just one of a large group of stocks with positive ESPs.
+All of these qualifying stocks can be filtered by ESP, Zacks Rank, % Surprise (Last Qtr.), and Reporting date.

 Use the Zacks Earnings ESP Filter to turn up stocks with the highest probability of positively, or negatively, surprising to buy or sell before they're reported for profitable earnings season trading.